hellojebus/go-mux-jwt-boilerplate/README.md

 ## Installing and running

-To run using Gin: `gun run main.go`
+To run using Gin: `gin run main.go`

 To run using Go: `go run *.go`